hanada31/CrashTracker/README.md

                                CallGraphClient: Output call graph files.
                                ManifestClient: Output manifest.xml file.
                                IROutputClient: Output soot IR files.
+ -conditionLimit <arg>     -conditionLimit: the number of conditions to be retained.
+                               all: keep all
+                               one: keep one condition
- -name <arg>               -name: Set the name of the apk under analysis.
+                               three: keep three condition -name <arg>               -name: Set the name of the apk under analysis.
  -path <arg>               -path: Set the path to the apk under analysis.
  -crashPath <arg>          -crashInput: crash information file.